Leenaalzaben/reading-notes/README.md

 ## Things I want to know more about
+Learn how to use Python to create networked applications, also how Python related with machine learning and data science
 ## Code 201 - Foundations of Software Development

 ## Code 301 - Intermediate Software Development